Log In to Register

 Webinar Description

-As book challenges continue to rise, data is a critical tool for libraries fighting to protect access.
-This webinar will introduce the Banned Book Index Project (BBIP), a collaborative initiative using Wikidata to create an open, definitive dataset of every book ban in the United States.
+• The Banned Book Index Project (BBIP): A collaborative initiative using Wikidata to create an open, definitive dataset of every book ban in the United States.

-Join us to explore how open-source data and digital initiatives are building a more resilient infrastructure for the future of access.
+Join us to explore how open-source data and digital initiatives are building a more resilient infrastructure for the future of free access.

 Intended Audience